He haerenga roa tēnei, kaua he kōkiri

 Office Administrator

-Manu supports the core team, oversees the day-to-day operations of the shared co-working space and manages our events.
-She holds a double major BA in Māori Development and Events Management.
-She has personal involvement with local youth groups and mentoring of younger Pasifika working towards their NCEA examinations.
+Ineke supports the core team, oversees the day-to-day operations of the shared co-working space and manages our events.
+She has extensive experience in customer service, sales and event management.